 Building for the future, TEN Ltd. is piloting sustainable growth via continual investment in its fleet renewal and expansion.
 Notably, the average age of TEN’s fleet is 7.5 years versus 10 years for the world tanker average.

 The Company has grown consistently every year since its establishment back in 1993 with profits from both operations and sale & purchase (S&P) transactions.
-Since the NYSE IPO in 2002, TEN Ltd. has registered over $1 billion in profits, of which $280 million is derived from S&P transactions.
-Moreover, since 2002, more than $ 450 million has been paid back to the company’s shareholders.
+Since the NYSE IPO in 2002, TEN Ltd. has provided common shareholders with $528 million in dividends, equating to over $25 million per annum.

 SAFETY & ENVIRONMENT